The Tragedy of the Starving Artist

 – Looking for coaching to grow your dojo?
 Click here…

-P.S. – Stop using that term “McDojo.”
-You’re just feeding the trolls.
-If you have time to watch a really long video (I like to hear myself talk more than I probably like to admit), here’s a video I did on the concept of what makes a McDojo and why it’s so often wrongly applied to serious martial artists who run commercial schools:
+P.S. – Avoid using that term “McDojo” when referring to other schools owners, because most commercial schools don’t fit the bill.
+If you have time to watch a really long video (I like to hear myself talk more than I probably like to admit), here’s a video I did a while back about the concept of what makes a McDojo and why it’s so often wrongly applied to serious martial artists who run commercial schools: